-← All Posts Keyboard troubleshooting — fix delay, dead keys, and clean sticky keys
+← All Posts How to fix keyboard delay, input lag, dead keys, and sticky keys in Windows

 This guide walks through each problem in the order most people actually encounter them — diagnose first with a free online keyboard tester, then apply the right fix.
 Works for membrane, scissor, and mechanical keyboards on Windows 10 / 11, wired and wireless.